Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/6-using-hp-port.md

 # Using the HP Slave Port with AXI CDMA IP

-In this chapter, you will instantiate AXI CDMA IP in fabric and integrate it with the processing system high performance (HP) 64-bit slave port.
+In this chapter, you will instantiate AXI CDM\A (Central DMA) IP in fabric and integrate it with the processing system high performance (HP) 64-bit slave port.
 In this system, a AXI CDMA instance acts as a master device to copy an array of the data from the source buffer location to the destination